ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 asserting that the tree has been constructed correctly.

 **Contact Monitoring**, on the other hand, supports a single-party deployment with no third party.
-The cost of this is that executing the background monitoring protocol requires an amount of work that's proportional to the number of labels a user has looked up in the past.
-As such, it's less suited to use-cases where users look up a large number of ephemeral labels, but would work well in a use-case where users look up a limited number of labels repeatedly (for example, the labels of regular contacts).
+The cost of this is that executing the background monitoring protocol requires an amount of work that's proportional to the number of labels a user has looked up in the recent past.
+As such, it's less suited to use-cases where users look up a large number of labels whose values change frequently.
+However, if applications generally expect users to look up a limited number of labels repeatedly (for example, the labels of regular contacts), or if label values are expected to change infrequently, then Contact Monitoring has a similar efficiency as the the third-party deployment modes.

 | Deployment Mode        | Supports ephemeral labels? | Single party? |
 |------------------------| ---------------------------|---------------|